 The customers generate around 70% of energy demand through self-supply while the remaining energy is generated through the sonnenCommunity.
-This virtual energy pool connects the decentralized storage systems to on one side ensure the energy supply and on the other side help stabilizing the grid.
+This virtual energy pool connects the decentralized storage systems to ensure both stable energy supply and to help stabilise the grid.
 The sonnenCommunity in Germany operates virtually, where the trades in the Community are of a contractual nature and physical flows use the existing networks.
 When required, sonnen buys additional energy and sells excess energy in the market.
-In Puerto Rico, sonnen is investing in micro-grids and is involved in the development of 'smart cities' inter-connected communities of up to several thousands of homes in the US.
+In Puerto Rico, sonnen is investing in micro-grids and is involved in the development of 'smart cities' interconnected communities of up to several thousands of homes in the US.

-2.1.3.2.
-Flexibility Marketplaces
+2.1.3.2 Flexibility Marketplaces